 Whether you are rich or poor, life is hard and will always be a challenge.
 No one is exempt and no one gets out alive.
 There are no guarantees and plenty of times where hard work and diligence go unrewarded.
-And there are prices that get paid for the lessons learned.
+And there are prices that get paid for the lessons learned all along the way.

-Over the years I have cultivated a cornucopia of competitors and detractors who make life hard ... some of them in places you would never imagine ... like a cancer whose only usefulness is making me aware of just how blessed I am with artistic and athletic ability and how great a life I've lived with the people around me.
-Surely enough the cancer knows I'm watching them and shutters every time I give them a wink ;).
+Over the years I have cultivated a cornucopia of competitors and detractors who make life hard ... some of them in places you would never imagine ... like a cancer whose only usefulness is making me aware of just how blessed I am with artistic and athletic ability and how great a life I've lived with my Ambassador’s of Quan around me.
+Surely enough the cancers knows I'm watching them and shutters every time I give them a wink ;).

 Several years ago my mother passed away after a long bout with cancer.
 I think there were several practical and even mundane reasons why she became ill.
 But one thing always puzzled me about how long she stayed alive with it and what it took to beat it back time and again with rounds of chemotherapy.
 My mom was a very strong person but she never was that interested in art and never saw the point to it even though as a kid I used to play with her old paint set that she had tucked away in the basement.
 I knew she dabbled in painting once upon a time but why didn't it stick?
 I couldn't be the only person who loved how the oil paint smelled right?
 So what motivates one to make art?